 Are you a target getting ready for tech due diligence?

-The preparation as well as the process can be daunting and require a fair amount of preparation and time.
-However, being given an ample opportunity to prepare and knowing what to focus on, will be tremendously helpful.
+The preparation and the process can be daunting and require a fair amount of preparation and time.
+However, being given ample opportunity to prepare and knowing what to focus on will be tremendously helpful.

 Tech due diligence is, to some extent, a test, but don’t take it personally.
 They are not there to judge you.
 It’s an exercise to measure the probability of the investor being able to achieve their business goal and investment thesis.
 It’s about risk elimination and mitigation, but it’s not about how perfect your product or service is.

-When an investor steps in, you are inviting someone to be a partner even if they are a minority shareholder.
+When an investor steps in, you are inviting someone to be a partner, even if they are a minority shareholder.
 Ultimately, they have a plan in their mind that helps them realize gains.
 The days of an investor showing up with a bag full of money and letting you run with things are rare nowadays.
-At the end of the day, their goal is to validate and gain confidence in their plan and your ability to get there.
+At the end of the day, their goal is to validate and gain confidence in their plan and their ability to get there.

 In competitive situations where there are multiple bidders, you might be able to get away with less, but you also owe it to yourself to find the best marriage possible and the highest bidder, so you best do the homework and prepare for the occasion.
-In some ways, the buy-side diligence exercise is also a great opportunity to exercise for future sell-side exit diligence.
+In some ways, the buy-side diligence exercise is also a great opportunity to exercise future sell-side exit diligence.
 Going through it again in the future will be easier.